Types vs. interfaces in TypeScript - LogRocket Blog

 getPermission declarations, and a

-typeof operator is used to narrow down the union type parameter, so we can get the return value in a type-safe way:
+typeof operator is used to narrow down the union type parameter so that we can get the return value in a type-safe way:

 type Person = { getPermission: (id: string) => string; }; type Staff = Person & { getPermission: (id: string[]) => string[]; }; const AdminStaff: Staff = { getPermission: (id: string | string[]) =>{ return (typeof id === 'string'? 'admin' : ['admin']) as string[] & string; } }

-Note: Editor’s note: This article was last updated on 5 September 2024 by Vijit Ail to reflect the latest updates on primitive types, union types, and advanced function types in TypeScript.